lingui/js-lingui/docs/ref/catalog-formats.rst

   - Source/development languages with more than two plurals could experience difficulties when no custom IDs are used, as gettext cannot have more than two plurals cases identifying an item (:code:`msgid` and :code:`msgid_plural`).

+  - Gettext doesn't support plurals for negative and fractional numbers even though some languages have special rules for these cases.

 JSON